theman-oj10/CareerSync/docs/DeveloperGuide.md

 ### Editing an internship
 1. Editing a single field of an internship

-### Editing an internship
-1. Editing a single field of an internship

 1. **Test case**: `edit 1 /com Facebook`<br>
    **Expected**: The name of the first internship is changed to `Facebook`.
 Details of the edited internship shown in the status message.